Sonified/Plotbot/README.md

 ## Installation (macOS Instructions Only, other OS instructions coming soon)

-**Prerequisite:**
+**Prerequisites:**

 *   **Anaconda or Miniconda:** Plotbot requires either Anaconda or Miniconda to be installed.
 This provides the `conda` package and environment manager.
+You have two options for installation:

+    **Option 1 (Recommended for Mac users) - Install via Homebrew:**

+    First, install Homebrew if you don't have it already.
+Open a new terminal window and run this command:
+    ```bash
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+    ```

+    Then install miniconda and initialize it:
+    ```bash
+    brew install --cask miniconda && conda init "$(basename "${SHELL}")"
+    ```

+    **Option 2 - Manual Installation:**
-    *   **Anaconda:** The full Anaconda distribution includes a large number of pre-installed scientific packages.
-It's larger, but easier for beginners.
-Download it from: [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution)
+    *   **Anaconda:** The full Anaconda distribution includes many pre-installed scientific packages.
+Download from: [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution)
     *   **Miniconda:** A minimal installer for Conda.
-It's smaller and faster to install, and you only install the packages you need.
-This is generally recommended for more experienced users.
-Download it from: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
+Smaller and faster to install.
+Download from: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

-    Choose the installer appropriate for your system (e.g. macOS, with the "Apple M1, M2, or M3" chip).
-Follow the installation instructions on the Anaconda or Miniconda website.
-Make sure to initialize Conda during the installation process when prompted (it will ask if you want to run `conda init`).
+    For manual installation, choose the installer appropriate for your system (e.g. macOS, with the "Apple M1, M2, or M3" chip).
+Follow the installation instructions on the website.

 *   **Visual Studio Code (VS Code):** VS Code is a popular, free, and powerful code editor that works very well with Jupyter Notebooks and Python.
 While you can use other editors, these instructions assume you're using VS Code.
 Download it from: [https://code.visualstudio.com/](https://code.visualstudio.com/)